grro/internet_monitor_webthing/README.md

 }
 ```

-To install this software you may use [PIP](https://realpython.com/what-is-pip/) package manager such as shown below
+To run this software you may use [PIP](https://realpython.com/what-is-pip/) package manager such as shown below

 ```
 sudo pip install internet_monitor_webthing
 ```